meilisearch/devrel/assets/information.md

 MeiliSearch is an open-source, blazingly fast, and hyper-relevant search engine.

 ### Long
 MeiliSearch is a powerful, fast, and open-source search engine that's easy to use and deploy.
 Both searching and indexing are highly customizable.
-Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.
+Features such as typo-tolerance, filters, and synonyms are provided out of the box.

 ### Keywords
 Search Engine, Open Source, Rust, Fast